lizchen1996/Calculate-Pi/Polygons/README.md

 ## Method of the polygons

 This is my favourite method, because is very easy to understand and can give you a range where the real value of Pi is.

+This method is based on the fact that a circle is a regular polygon with infinite sides.
+So, to get an aproximate value of Pi we only have to calculate Pi with a polygon with a lot of sides.

+// Here: image of a polygon inside a circle

+But how we get the value of Pi of a regular Polygon?
+This is very easy.
+We know that the perimeter of the circle is `2·r·pi`.
+So, to calculate Pi we only have to know the radius of the circle (whitch we will fix) and the permiter of the polygon (which is the `L·N`, where _N_ is the number of sides and _L_ is the length of each side).

+// Here: image of an example

+And how can we calculate the length of the sides of a regular polygon?
+To do so we have to go one by one duplicating the number of sides.
+That is because we have to use the theorem of Pitagoras to get the value of each side.
+To understand better this, please see the following example, where we start with a square, the basic polygon in this problem.

+// Continue ...